oliverneut/GoGreen/Final Report version 1.md

 4. How did version control help (if at all)?
     We were able to make branches per week and add features accordingly.
 This was a great help with regard to keeping documentation and keeping things organized.
 5. What did we learn?
+    We all learned how to work properly in group and what it is like working on software in team.
+    Most of us learned how to work with git because we weren't used to it yet.
+And all of us got to know a few helpful frameworks like Spring, maven, mockito.
 6. […] (← other points to add?)

 ---